billvanyo/tree_printer/README.md

                           \       /       one  three     \           /
                          three  two                      two       one
 ```

-RandomTree can be used to print a single randomly generated tree.
-The following is an example of the same tree
+[RandomTree](src/test/java/RandomTree.java) can be used to print a single randomly generated tree.
+The following is an example of
+the
+same
+tree
 printed 4 different ways, with horizontal spacing of 1 and of 3, and with diagonal and horizontal branches.
 To
 run this from the command line using maven type:

 ```
-mvn compile
-mvn exec:java -Dexec.mainClass="RandomTree"
+# use gradlew.bat on windows
+./gradlew :testLogging --tests *RandomTree
 ```

 This produces output like:

 ```
                    27
              ┌─────┴─────┐